Emergency Procedures

 We certainly want to acknowledge each student on his/her actual birthday (or find a time to acknowledge those with summer birthdays at the start of the school year) and we will continue to announce the students’ birthdays at Morning Assembly and/or in his/her classroom.

-Students will also still get a free dress pass that we will honor on the last Thursday of each month.
+Students will also still get a free dress pass.

-However, in an effort to maximize academic learning time, there will no longer be any class parties to celebrate students' birthdays.
+However, in an effort to maximize academic learning time, there will not be any "class parties" to celebrate students' birthdays.
 Parents may not ask to bring cakes, balloons, food, or drinks during the school day.

 Even with consolidated parties, the amount of academic time lost really begins to accrue, and we remain committed to utilizing class time fully and effectively.
 We are also trying to create equity and be sensitive to those families who may not be able to afford contributing to a class party.